chnyda/taikungoclient/client/docs/KubeConfigForUserDto.md

 HasExpirationDate returns a boolean if a field has been set.

-### SetExpirationDateNil

-`func (o *KubeConfigForUserDto) SetExpirationDateNil(b bool)`

- SetExpirationDateNil sets the value for ExpirationDate to be an explicit nil

-### UnsetExpirationDate
-`func (o *KubeConfigForUserDto) UnsetExpirationDate()`

-UnsetExpirationDate ensures that no value is present for ExpirationDate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)